 The bog oak was an important asset for the farm workers and local villagers.
 After stacking and drying, it was cut and used for fuel on open hearths or in ranges.
 Sometimes a large piece of trunk was laid on the kitchen floor and fed gradually into the hearth, where it would last for a week or more.
 Until quite recently, when central heating became common, the woody smell of burning bog oak was common in the villages.
 The better pieces of bog oak could be valuable for the fen farmer and there was a good market for those pieces that could be made into furniture and carved decorative items such as jewellery.

-Where to find bog oak
+Where can I find bog oak?

 The Great Fen Information Point at New Decoy Farm has a carpark which is surrounded by pieces of bog oak that were unearthed during the construction.